BOTH2Hands: Inferring 3D Hands from Both Text Prompts and Body Dynamics: Limitation and Broader Impact

 \section{Limitation and Broader Impact}

-We discuss the border impact and limitations in this section.
+In this section, we discuss the border impact and limitations.

 \myparagraph{Broader Impact.} We are the first to propose generating fine-grained two-hand motions through implicit control from real-world body input and user-defined explicit text control.
 This provides a direction that can be studied for user-customized motion generation.
-Furthermore, the pre-trained BOTH2Hands, based on the hand synthesis through the parallel diffusion structure and large-scale motion data training on the BOTH57M, can enhance data for large body motion datasets with textual descriptions like HumanML3D and InterHuman.
-It also contributes to balancing control signals during the multi-signal control diffusion process.
-Furthermore, text-controllable and body-aligned hand synthesis has potential in many practical application scenarios, such as Virtual Reality (VR), Augmented Reality (AR) games, animations, and human communication studies.
+Furthermore, the pre-trained BOTH2Hands, based on the hand synthesis through the parallel diffusion structure and large-scale motion data training on the BOTH57M, can enhance data for large body motion datasets with textual descriptions like HumanML3D~\cite{guo2022generating} and InterHuman~\cite{liang2023intergen}.
+The research also contributes to balancing control signals during the multi-signal control diffusion process.
+Furthermore, text-controllable and body-aligned hand synthesis has potential in many practical application scenarios, such as Virtual Reality (VR), Augmented Reality (AR) games, animations, and human communication studies, etc. Fig.~\ref{fig:realman} provides the gallery of data examples captured by our dome with 32 synchronized high-resolution RGB cameras.

-\myparagraph{Limitation.} Despite the fact that this work has made significant progress on the novel task of generating hand motions that align with body movements and provide an intuitive, explicit control method, the method still has some limitations.
-Firstly, the fine-grained spatial control provided by text descriptions is sufficient, while there is a lack of temporal alignment methods.
-Secondly, we focused on the connection between hand actions and the body as a whole but did not take into account how different parts of the body might separately affect the hands.
-Future work could possibly focus on aligning text control temporally and exploring how individual body parts relate to hand movements.
+\myparagraph{Limitation.} While this work has achieved substantial advancements in the novel task of generating hand motions in alignment with body and text and offering an intuitive control method, it has limitations.
+First, the fine-grained spatial control provided by text descriptions is sufficient but lacks temporal alignment methods.
+Second, we focused on the connection between hand gestures and the body as a whole but did not take into account how different parts of the body might separately affect the hands.
+Third, more suitable metrics that can precisely reflect the alignment between hand, body, text, and other complex conditions should be presented, we welcome the community to focus on it and hope our contribution will push the field forward.
+Finally, although BOTH2Hands can generate vivid hand poses, it remains challenging to determine whether a two-handed interaction gesture is generated when the wrists are close enough.
+Hand-interaction poses represent a hugely different meaning from poses that do not interact.
+Future work may focus on aligning text control temporally and explore how individual body parts relate to hand movements, especially hand-to-hand interaction.
+Improved metrics are needed to better represent hand and multi-condition alignment.